Episode 282

 on meds a lot.

-when uh back to you told me the other day your your natural father was convicted of uh rape of jennifer
+your natural father was convicted of rape of Jennifer.

 She was molested from